Help is one call away: how the Growth Hub helpdesk can support you

 Here’s a breakdown from Faye about Dave’s journey with the Growth Hub so far:

-- March 2021 – Dave got in touch with the helpdesk regarding his brand-new business selling spice blends.
+- March 2021 – Dave got in touch with the business support helpdesk regarding his brand-new business selling spice blends.
 I sent Dave our start-up pack and registered him for our newsletter so he could stay up to date regarding news in our area.

 - Dave rang again a few weeks later with questions regarding a start-up course we had previously ran with the PopUp Business School (now Rebel Business School).
 I told him that we weren’t running the programme at the moment, but would alert him if this changed.
 In the meantime, I directed him towards some resources regarding marketing and networking, which was positively received.